awsdocs/aws-ruby-developer-guide/doc_source/s3-example-client-side-encryption-with-kms-master-key.rst

 The following example uses the
 :ruby-sdk-api:`encrypt <Aws/KMS/Client.html#encrypt-instance_method>` method
-to encrypt an item with a |KMS| key and the :ruby-sdk-api:`put_object <Aws/S3/Client.html#put_object-instance_method>` method to add the item :code-ruby:`my_item` to the bucket :code-ruby:`my_bucket` in the :code:`us-west-2` region.
+to encrypt an item with an |KMS| key, and the :ruby-sdk-api:`put_object <Aws/S3/Client.html#put_object-instance_method>` method to add the item :code-ruby:`my_item` to the bucket :code-ruby:`my_bucket` in the :code:`us-west-2` region.